AlbertoCuadra/algo_trading_weighted_strategy/README.md

 **Note**

 This project is on hold until further news.
-The idea is to take it up again when I defend my doctoral thesis.
+The idea is to take it up again when I defend my doctoral thesis in June 2023.

 Best,